Upper East Side Employment Attorney | Upper East Side Business Litigation Attorney

 - Denying or reducing an individual’s discretionary bonus

 At the Law Offices of David S. Rich, LLC, we vigorously defend employers and represent other clients in wrongful termination lawsuits.
-If your business needs an Upper East Side employment attorney to defend it in wrongful termination litigation, contact the Law Offices of David S. Rich, LLC.
+If your business needs a Manhattan business litigation attorney to protect it from unlawful termination litigation, contact the Law Offices of David S. Rich, LLC.

-Because of New York’s robust commercial, financial, and securities markets, business litigation in the New York State courts and in federal courts situated in New York is both frequent and highly complex.
-In both civil and commercial matters, some of the causes of action which your business should use an Upper East Side business litigation attorney to defend against are as follows.
+Because of Manhattan’s robust commercial, financial, and securities markets, business litigation in the Manhattan State courts and federal courts in Manhattan is frequent and highly complex.
+In civil and commercial matters, some of the causes of action your business should use a Manhattan business litigation attorney to defend against are as follows.

 Types of Claims We Litigate